 Legal Use & Guidelines

-Here are answers to many of the common “legal use” questions I receive from members of Client Memos written in plain English.
+Here are answers to many of the most common questions regarding the use of our content and the membership itself, written in plain English.

 If anything is unclear, please reach out to me directly by email or using the “Contact Us” form at the bottom of this page and I will provide an answer as well as update this page to add additional clarity.

 #1.
-Can I post the Client Memos to my blog?
+Can I post the Client Memos to my blog or website?

-No. Client Memos are NOT allowed to be posted to any blog in any form whatsoever under any circumstances.
+No. Client Memos are NOT allowed to be posted to any blog or website in any form whatsoever under any circumstances.

 Regardless of whether the memo has been modified, edited, and/or shortened in any way, they are not to be posted publicly anywhere.
 This is for the protection of exclusivity for each and every member.